Ale-JRD/Trads/content/post/index-T1.md

 After quickly finishing his makeshift first aid, Gio clicked his tongue.

-「I was covering my leg, so I let my guard down on my arm… D*mn it, this Divine Servant’s speed and strength exceeded expectations.
-Maybe he was hiding his true power until now, and this sense of urgency brought it out.」
+“I was covering my leg, so I let my guard down on my arm… D*mn it, this Divine Servant’s speed and strength exceeded expectations.
+Maybe he was hiding his true power until now, and this sense of urgency brought it out.”

-「…That might be the case.」
+“…That might be the case.”

 Ars’ severed head lay on the ground.